List of population milestones by country

-Note: The sources and years from 1810 to 2100 come from this video: When more than 20 countries reach a milestone, such as the 50 million milestone, the sources come from this video:
+Note: The sources and years from 1810 to 2100 come from this video: When more than 20 countries reach a milestone, such as the 50 million milestone, the sources come from this video: Any country which reached a given milestone before 1800 has its sources come from this video:

 This is a list of population milestones by country (and year first reached).
 Only existing countries are included, not former countries.